 History

-His famous Pythagorean Theorem (Pythagoras theorem) found out something amazing to do with right angled triangles.
-Can you find out what it was?
+theorem) found out something amazing to do with right angled triangles.
+Can you

 You have won a whole class reward.
 Write a letter to your teacher persuading them to use your idea for the reward.
 Use the skills from our learning this week to help you – modal verbs, imperative verbs, adverbials to join ideas and emotion.
 Your reward must be realistic but FUN.